 “Joe Young is one of the most talented and innovative sound artists of our generation.”
-Prof. Lizbeth Goodman, Director SMARTlab UCD
+Prof. Lizbeth Goodman, Director SMARTlab, University College Dublin

-In 2005, I graduated with an MA Design by Independent Project from University of Brighton, refocusing my practice as an artist.
-I make sound installations and performance works for galleries, site-specific spaces and digital media, whilst retaining connections to my former theatre practice through sound design commissions.
+In 2005, I graduated with an MA Design by Independent Project from University of Brighton, after a 25 year career as an actor and composer, refocusing my practice as a visual artist.
+I make sound pieces, installations and performance works for galleries, site-specific spaces and digital media, whilst retaining a connection to my former theatre practice through occasional sound design commissions.

 Recent large-scale works include Revolution #10, a participatory public artwork about democracy which was presented at the House of Commons in March 2015 and The Ballad of Skinny Lattes and Vintage Clothing, an ambitious 6 movement noise opera about artists and austerity.
 The work toured site-specifically to venues across the UK and an edition of which is held in the permanent collection of the Estorick Collection in London.
 An edition of my work The Missing Paintings is held in the permanent collection of Towner Art Gallery.